open-telemetry/opentelemetry-specification/specification/api-tracing.md

   latency relationship between producer and consumer spans.
 A `Producer` span ends when the message was accepted by the broker.
 While logical operation of the message processing might span for much longer time.
-* `CONSUMER` Indicates that the span describes consumer receiving a message from a broker.
+* `CONSUMER` Indicates that the span describes a consumer receiving a message from a broker.
 As for the `PRODUCER` kind, there is often no direct critical path latency relationship between producer and consumer spans.